gauntlt/gauntlt-demo/examples/webgoat/vuln-07/README.md

 **Note:** This vulnerability tests only a single user: Larry.

-This vulnerability logs in as a single user: Larry.

 # Getting Started
 ## Setting up the Environment
 * This attack assumes you have a HL virtual machine.
 Start up the HL VM and launch a Root terminal.
 There are multiple terminals within the VM, so make sure that you're using the Root terminal.